-Use a square knot to tie your warping threads to the warping bar.
+Use a square knot to tie your warping thread to the warping bar.
 Make sure you have enough room to accommodate the width of your piece.
 While warping the loom, you want to keep an even tension on your thread.
 You will adjust the loom when you are done warping to put a stronger tension on.

+Step Six:

-Step Six: Take the thread up behind the loom and down through one dent (a dent is a space between each coil in the spring) in the warp coil (spring).
+Take the thread up behind the loom and down through one dent (a dent is a space between each coil in the warp coil (spring) in the warp coil (spring).

+Step Seven:

-Step Seven: Take the thread down the front of the loom and around the bottom beam.
+Take the thread down the front of the loom and around the bottom beam.

+Step Eight:

-Step Eight: Continue up the back of the loom until you reach the warping bar.
+Continue up the back of the loom

+Step Nine:

-Step Nine: Do a u-turn around the bar.
+Do a u-turn around the bar.

+Step Ten:

-Step Ten: Head back down the back of the loom and go under the bottom beam from the back.
+Head back down the back of the loom and go under the bottom beam from the back.

+Step Eleven:

-Step Eleven: Bring threads up the front of the loom to the warping coil (spring) and into SAME dent you just placed your threads in.
-(You will have two threads in each dent.)
+Bring thread up the front of the loom to the spring and into the next dent over from the one you just placed your thread in.

+Step Twelve:

-Step Twelve: Go around the top beam and head down the back of the loom.
+Go around the top beam and head down the back of the loom.

+Step Thirteen:

-Step Thirteen: When you reach the warping bar, do another u-turn and head up the back of the loom to the top beam.
+When you reach the warping bar, do another u-turn and head up the back of the loom to the top beam.